MailTape/MailTape-v1/_posts/2017-11-19-Julien-Marchal.md

 ##  Christian Loeffler - Mare (Robot Koch Remix)
 _Julien Marchal_: **"**Because I love the warmth and the deep of his basses, the minimal electronic composition with sound design addition on his tracks.
 And even more since we’re collaborate. **"**

-## Jon Wayne - These Words Are Everything
+## Jonwayne - These Words Are Everything
 _Julien Marchal_: **"**I love Jonwayne’s music to give more energy without being excited.
 I love so much different kind of music that I would like to make 100 different mailtapes. ;) **"**